 We take it in turns to cook or if someone is keen to cook, then we would cover some of the other jobs in exchange.

-The hours are 8-10 in the morning 5 days a week doing the animals and poultry and 1 hour late afternoon plus locking the chickens up at night (after dusk), and 10 hours extra hand on site during those 5 days.
+The hours are 8-10 in the morning 5 days a week doing the animals and poultry and 1 hour late afternoon plus locking the chickens up at night (after dusk), and 10 hours extra time on site during those 5 days.
 The two days off may not be together and may not be at the weekend as animals needs 24/7 care, so we do tasks together to make sure their welfare is sorted and agree our days off together.

-Double room in a mobile home.
+Single or double room in a mobile home.
 The mobile home is well equipped with expansive, panoramic views.
 Shower room, kitchen and sitting room.
 If you do the cooking, I provide the ingredients and we go shopping once a week or we take cooking in turns.
 There is super fast internet.

 Walk in the forestry or in the fields, by the sea or on footpaths nearby.